niqabytedev/LOOPS/README.md

 ## Topics covered
--while statement
+- while statement
--do-while statement
+- do-while statement
--for statement
+- for statement

 These examples are written for learning and practice purposes.